Kriging

 Description

-Object representing a Trend \(+\) GP Model
+Create a Kriging Object representing a Trend \(+\) GP Model.

 Usage